As always, I want to inspire you to make the parts of your home cockpit by yourself. Because it is simple, quick and free.

-The others are more simple, have a flat bezel surface, or it's just a mask on the monitor, with or no backlight, made from plexiglass, you do not feel sorry for scratching them with a screwdriver by accident - ah, big deal, for $800-1500:
+The others are more simple, have a flat bezel surface, or it's just a mask on the monitor, with or no backlight, made from plexiglass, but still can be very expensive ($400-1500)

 Also, you can find at least one G500/G600 avionics replica for about $1000, it's also LCD screen with the bezel for displaying MFD/PFD using one of the known G600 program (note: the photo on the left is the real G500).